-Cardiopulmonary Resuscitation (car dee oh PULL mon air ee ree SUS i TA shun) is a combination of chest compressions and mouth-to-mouth breathing.
-Mouth-to-mouth breathing sends oxygen to the lungs, and compressions move blood from the heart to the body.
+Cardiopulmonary resuscitation (car dee oh PULL mon air ee ree SUS I TA shun) is a combination of chest pumping (compressions) which moves blood from the heart to

 How to do Cardiopulmonary Resuscitation (CPR)

 If you think the baby is not breathing: